-- The military may use a civil union between persons of the same sex as evidence to discharge a service member under its discriminatory "Don't Ask, Don't Tell" policy. - Entering a civil union could also create problems for people with certain immigration statuses.
-Download a fact sheet from GLAD: http://www.glad.org/uploads/docs/publications/Binational\Couples\Immigration Warning.pdf - If you are adopting a child from a state or country which allows single parent adoptions, but forbids adoptions by lesbians, gay men, or same-sex couples, a civil union may complicate the adoption or even prevent it from going forward.
+- Entering a civil union might create complications for people with certain immigration statuses and an out-of-state marriage could be a better option for you than an Illinois civil union.
+It is important that you consult an immigration lawyer before you decide whether to enter a civil union or marriage.
+See the FAQs for Binational Couples prepared by Immigration Equality: http://immigrationequality.org/issues/couples-and-families/faqs-for-binational-couples. - If you are adopting a child from a state or country which allows single parent adoptions, but forbids adoptions by lesbians, gay men, or same-sex couples, a civil union may complicate the adoption or even prevent it from going forward.